nytopop/gohtm/experiments/exp.md

+# Info
+This file contains ideas for in-progress and upcoming research directions.

 # Feedback impl
 If we have two regions r1 & r2, each learning a character stream, and a region r3 learning activity of r1 & r2.